jromie0924/messenger/README.md

 The application creates a publisher for each user, and stores it in a dictionary, keyed by the username.
 This way, each publisher instance will be assigned to its user, and publish messages on behalf of said user.

-Because Flask refreshes the DOM upon each endpoint request, we needed to get crafty on how to display incoming messages on the fly.
+Because Flask refreshes the DOM upon each endpoint request, we need to get crafty on how to display incoming messages on the fly.
 There is a JavaScript file that starts a socket connection with the flask application (using Flask-SocketIO - https://flask-socketio.readthedocs.io/en/latest/).
 The message handler function sends a message through a socket to that JavaScript script, and it subsequently updates the DOM on the fly.
 This way there's no inconsistency in how the messages are delivered.

 ## Setup
 ### Get RabbitMQ Set Up